AlainGourves/color-picker-component/README.md

 ## Installation

 Grab a Javascript file from the `/dist` folder.
-The component is available in 2 versions :
+The component is available in 2 flavors :

 - ES module: `color-picker-es.js`
 - IIFE format: `color-picker-iife.js`